Shougo/deoplete.nvim/README.md

     pip3 install neovim

-If you want to read the Neovim-python/python3 interface install documentation, you should read `:help nvim-python` and the Wiki. https://github.com/zchee/deoplete-jedi/wiki/Setting-up-Python-for-Neovim
+If you want to read the Neovim-python/python3 interface install documentation, you should read `:help provider-python` and the Wiki. https://github.com/zchee/deoplete-jedi/wiki/Setting-up-Python-for-Neovim

 ## Screenshots